Student Disciplinary Regulations (Code of Conduct)

 The Board of Regents, State of Iowa, has adopted Uniform Rules of Personal Conduct applicable to the public universities under their jurisdiction.
 See 681 IAC §9.1.
 A violation of the Uniform Rules of Personal Conduct is also a violation of this Student Conduct Code.

 Students and student/campus organizations are expected to abide by the laws and regulations applicable to other citizens.
-Any action or conduct that meets the definition of a crime under any local, state, or federal law is prohibited.
-A violation of this section may be shown by preponderance of the evidence, or by documentation of a final determination or formal admission of guilt. top
+Any action or conduct that meets the definition of a crime under any local, state, or federal law, subject to 4.1.1 or 4.1.2 (meeting the distinction for violations on or off campus), is prohibited by these regulations.
+A violation of this section may be shown by preponderance of the evidence, by documentation of a final determination, or by any type of guilty plea. top

 5.1 Reports of Disciplinary Misconduct